HeZhang1994/gif-creator/README.md

-# PNG to GIF
+# Generating GIF from Static Images

-This is the **Python** implementation of generating .gif image from a collection of .png images.
+This is a **Python** implementation of generating .gif image from a collection of static images.

 <i>Please star this repository if you found its content useful.</i>